Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Introduction

 We therefore introduce \textbf{S}ource-\textbf{S}hielded \textbf{U}pdates (\textbf{SSU}), a novel \textbf{source-focused} approach that \textit{proactively shields source knowledge before adaptation begins} (Figure \ref{fig:overview}).
-First, SSU identifies parameters critical to source abilities using a small set of source data and a parameter importance scoring method, such as those used in model pruning (e.g., Wanda~\citep{sun2024a}).
+First, SSU identifies parameters critical to source abilities using a small set of source data and a parameter importance scoring method, such as those used in model pruning, e.g., Wanda~\citep{sun2024a}.
 Second, it uses these element-wise scores to construct a column-wise freezing mask.
 This structural design is crucial.
 Unlike naive element-wise freezing that corrupts feature transformations, our column-wise approach preserves them entirely.
 Finally, this mask is applied during CPT on unlabeled target language data, keeping the shielded structural units frozen.
 This process allows SSU to effectively preserve the general-purpose ability of the model while improving target language performance.

-We verify the effectiveness of our approach through extensive experiments with five typologically diverse languages and two different model scales (7B and 13B).
-We evaluate performance on the source language (English) across multiple dimensions, including chat and instruction-following, safety, and general generation and classification abilities, alongside performance on the target language.
+We verify our approach through extensive experiments with five typologically diverse languages and two different model scales (7B and 13B).
+We evaluate source language (English) performance across dimensions including chat, instruction-following, safety, and general generation and classification, alongside target language performance.
 We summarize our contributions as follows: \begin{itemize} \item A novel method for adapting instruct models to a target language without specialized target instruction-tuning data, addressing a key bottleneck to expand linguistic accessibility.

 \item At two model scales, SSU consistently outperforms all baselines on all core instruction-following and safety tasks.
 It achieves leading target-language proficiency rivaling full fine-tuning while almost perfectly preserving general source-language performance.